njbirk/big_data_bowl_2025/notes/initial_ideas.md

 ## WR Motion

+- How effective is motion at determining defensive coverage?
+- Which WRs are best at motioning?
+- Which QBs are best at reading coverage?

 ## Risk/Opportunity Analysis

 - Could analyze how suseptible the defense's formation is to short pass, deep pass, rush, pass to particular receiver, etc.